toxinu/pylove-release/README.rst

 You can easily add your very own packager.
 Take a look at ``love_release/packagers`` directory.
 More documentations are coming.

+More packages are coming, OSX, Android, Linux, Deb, Rpm, etc...

 .. _LOVE2D: http://love2d.org/